Dick Leitsch: Stonewall riots

 Momentarily, 50 or more homosexuals who would have been described as "nelly" rushed the cops and took the boy back into the crowd.
 They then formed a solid front and refused to let the cops into the crowd to regain their prisoner, letting the cops hit them with their sticks, rather than let them through.

 It was an interesting side-light on the demonstrations that those usually put down as "sissies" or "swishes" showed the most courage and sense during the action.
 Their bravery and daring saved many people from being hurt, and their sense of humor and "camp" helped keep the crowds from getting too nasty or too violent.

 Bette Midler

-Leitsch wrote frequently for the first gay newspaper based in New York City, named Gay.
+Leitsch wrote frequently for the first gay newspaper based in New York City, named Gay (affiliated with Screw magazine).
 His editor and the owner of Gay pushed him to interview a then-unknown singer by the name of Bette Midler.
 The interview was published in the October 26, 1970, edition of the paper, titled "The Whole World's a Bath!".
 It was the first interview of Bette Midler ever published.